TianxingWu/OpenVHead/README.md

 </p>

 ### Debug mode
-To make it easier to tune the control parameters, a debug mode is offered to visualize the eyes' openness value for the Kizuna AI model.
-You can enable this mode by unhiding the child GameObjects of Canvas: RightEyeData and LeftEyeData.
+To make it easier to tune the control parameters, a debug mode is offered to visualize some of them.
+You can enable this mode by unhiding the child GameObjects of Canvas: RightData and LeftData.
 You would then see the real time plotting as follows:

 <p align="center">
     <img width="350" img src="./Figures/debug_mode.png">
 </p>

+The displayed data is set as the eyes' openness value for the Kizuna AI model by default.
+You can change the data by modify the "Data Select" number in the Inspector window of each aforementioned GameObject.

 If you want to monitor the output of the Python Script, comment the following line in [SocketServer.cs](\Assets\Scripts\SocketServer.cs)